Skip to main content

 • A front-end application that needs to interact with smart contracts deployed to the blockchain;

 • A wallet supporting N3 with WalletConnect integration.
-For testing purposes, we recommend aero.
+For testing purposes, we recommend the use of Neon Wallet.

 Choose your path#

-There are currently two packages available for COZ's WalletConnect 2.0 SDK: the Core SDK, that can be used with any front end framework, and a React SDK, an example of a higher level implementation with a context provider that handles some state changes for us.
+There are currently two packages available for COZ's WalletConnect 2.0 SDK: the Core SDK, that can be used with any front end framework, and a React SDK, a React library with a context provider that handles the state changes for us.

 From here on, you will need to choose a path.
 Each upcoming section will briefly showcase the implementation of WalletConnect basic features using each of the packages.